mortezakowkabi/jcb-persian-documentation/029-How-to-overwrite-the-custom-fields.md

 [00:00:00](https://www.youtube.com/watch?v=FHQfIhWHYyQ&t=00h00m00s)
 In Joomla Component Builder (JCB), certain **default fields** are automatically added to every admin view.
 However, there are situations where you may want to **customize or reposition these default fields**—for example, showing the *Created By* or *Created Date* fields in a different tab or list view.

-This guide explains how to safely overwrite these fields, update their placement, and maintain compatibility with JCB’s compiler.
+This guide explains how to safely overwrite these fields, update their placement, and maintain compatibility with JCB's compiler.

 ---